-Sleep is just as important as getting nutrients from allowable foods on the HGG, water, and exercise.
+Sleep is just as important as getting nutrients from allowable foods while on HCG Injections, water, and exercise.
 It has a profound impact on hormones like insulin, cortisol, leptin, and ghrelin.
 The hormonal imbalances due to lack of sleep interrupt with your weight loss.

 Why is a good quality of sleep important?

 Sleep plays a vital role in your health and overall well-being.
 Here are some benefits associated with getting a good quality of sleep: